Discord4J/Discord4J/README.md

 * A simple [Discord4J module example](https://github.com/Martacus/Simplecommands/tree/master) by @Martacus

 ### Starting with the API
-The very first thing you need to do is obtain a "DiscordClient" object.
+The very first thing you need to do is obtain an `IDiscordClient` object.
 This can be done by using the `ClientBuilder`.
 Example:
 ```java
 public class Example {